Run GitLab in the Cloud

 The first step is to log in to the GitLab administration panel and upload your public SSH key in the “User’s Profile” section.
 This key will be necessary to push code into the repository and it will also be needed when granting new users privileges to modify the code.

 Next, ensure that you have a Git client installed in your development environment.
-There are different ways to install Git, but one of the easiest is to use the Bitnami WAMP, LAMP or MAMP Stacks.
-These provide a complete PHP, MySQL and Apache development environment for Windows, Linux or Mac OS X and also include a Git client by default.
+There are different ways to install Git, but one of the easiest is to use the Bitnami LAMP Stack.
+These provide a complete PHP, MySQL and Apache development environment for Linux and also include a Git client by default.

 Once you’ve confirmed you have a Git client installed, upload project files to the GitLab repository as shown in the image below.
 Remember to copy your private SSH key to the correct directory before doing so (usually C:\Users\USERNAME.ssh\id_rsa on Windows, /home/USERNAME/.ssh/id_rsa on Linux and /Users/USERNAME/.ssh/id_rsa on Mac OS X).